Sunday, July 8, 2012

 Trip #6 Ride as a summer emigrant to Sparks, NV to work the 2 am to 10 am shift at John Asguaga's Nugget where I suffered a serious infatuation for a married black jack dealer, summer ‘74

-Trip #7 Its owner taking off for Reno forever in the early summer of '75, the summer two good friends (not Pooh House people) took off with “Bo and Peep’s” flying saucer cult, only to commit suicide in '97 when their space ship, hiding behind the Hale Bopp comet, arrived to take them away from this decadent planet according to the tenants of a modern Gnostic hybrid they called Heaven's Gate
+Trip #7 Its owner taking off for Reno forever in the early summer of '75, the summer two good friends (not Pooh House people) took off with “Bo and Peep’s” Heaven's Gate cult, only to commit suicide in '97 when their space ship, hiding behind the Hale Bopp comet, arrived to take them away from this decadent planet according to the tenants of a modern Gnostic hybrid they called Heaven's Gate

 The House at Pooh Corner lasted only a year.
 But vividness of memories of that year is commensurate with the formative associations it fostered and the lasting values it instilled.